tswow/tswow-wiki-old/_doc/installation/compiling-linux.md

 Run the following command to create a new mysql user (replacing 'tswow' and 'password' with your own values):
 ```
-sudo mysql -u root -e "SET old_passwords=0; CREATE USER 'tswow' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON *.* TO 'tswow';"
+sudo mysql -u root -e "CREATE USER 'tswow' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON *.* TO 'tswow';"
 ```

 Inside your `install` directory, open `node.conf` and replace all instances of "tswow;password" with your own username/password created above. `Database.WorldSource`, `Database.WorldDest`, `Database.Auth` and `Database.Characters` should all be changed.